 Dear US Healthcare Epidemiologists and Infection Prevention Teams,

-In the summer of 2016, the Centers for Disease Control and Prevention (CDC) contracted with the Society for Healthcare Epidemiology of America (SHEA) to lead a two-year program entitled, Training Healthcare Epidemiologists to Respond to Infectious Diseases Outbreaks and Public Health Emergencies in U.S. Hospitals.
-This program is also known as the SHEA/CDC Outbreak Response Training Program (ORTP).
-I was tapped to lead the ORTP Advisory Panel for this exciting contract, which guides the massive SHEA volunteer effort associated with getting the program elements up and running.
-We had a busy summer!
+We are so excited to continue into the second year of the Centers for Disease Control and Prevention’s (CDC)/Society for Healthcare Epidemiology of America (SHEA) program, Training Healthcare Epidemiologists to Respond to Infectious Diseases Outbreaks and Public Health Emergencies in U.S. Hospitals, known as the SHEA/CDC Outbreak Response Training Program (ORTP).
+As the chair of the ORTP Advisory Panel, I’ve been focused on this important topic since its inception in 2016.

 Judy Guzman-Cottrill, DO